JeanKossaifi/Report/Implementation/improving.rst

        return u.reshape(n_kernels*n_samples)

-Version that modifies the given array inplace:
+We compared this latter code to a version that **modifies the given array inplace**:

 .. code::